 A2.3 As in the previous species, the level of misreporting has been estimated (but it is largely unknown, in particular for the assessed fishery) but due to the status of the stock, this issue is maybe more worrying here.

-Noted.
-It seems the Estonian fishery is not a major contributor to this problem.
+CB:Noted.

 A3 And again, the mechanism to control F does not seem to be effective at all.
-Agreed (see previous comment).
+So, "There is a mechanism in place by which total fishing mortality of this species is restricted?" - Yes; Is it effective?
+No.